near/NEPs/nep-0000-template.md

 ## Security Implications (Optional)

-If there are security concerns in relation to the NEP, those concerns should be explicitly written out to make sure reviewers of the NEP are aware of them.
+If there are security concerns concerning the NEP, those concerns should be explicitly written out to make sure reviewers of the NEP are aware of them.

 ## Drawbacks (Optional)

-Why should we _not_ do this?
+Why should we **not** do this?

 ## Unresolved Issues (Optional)